Non-Euclidean Contraction Analysis of Continuous-Time Neural Networks: Introduction

 Regarding computational efficiency, our recent work~\cite{FB-PCV-AD-SJ:21e,SJ-AD-AVP-FB:21f} shows how to design efficient fixed-point computation schemes for contracting systems (with respect to arbitrary and non-Euclidean $\ell_1/\ell_\infty$ norms) in the style of monotone operator theory~\cite{EKR-WY:21}.
 Specifically, for contracting dynamics with respect to a diagonally-weighted $\ell_1/\ell_\infty$ norm, optimal step-sizes and convergence factors are given in~\cite[Theorem~2]{SJ-AD-AVP-FB:21f}.
 These results are directly applicable to the computation of fixed-points in implicit neural networks, as in equation~\eqref{eq:fixedpoint}.
 These step-sizes, however, depend on the contraction rate.
 Therefore, optimizing the contraction rate of the dynamics directly improves the convergence factor of the corresponding discrete algorithm.

 \textbf{Literature review.} The dynamical properties of continuous-time NN models have been studied for several decades.
 Shortly after Hopfield's original work~\cite{JJH:84}, control-theoretic ideas were proposed in~\cite{ANM-JAF-WP:89}.
 Later, \cite{EK-AB:94,MF-SM-MM:94,MF-AT:95} obtained various version of the following result: Lyapunov diagonal stability of the synaptic matrix is sufficient, and in some cases necessary, for the existence, uniqueness, and global asymptotic stability of the equilibrium.
-Notably, \cite{YF-TGK:96} is the earliest reference on the application of logarithmic norms to Hopfield neural networks and provides results on $\ell_p$ logarithmic norms of the Jacobian for networks with smooth activation functions. \cite{SA:02} proposes a quasi-dominance condition on the synaptic matrix (in lieu of Lyapunov diagonal stability). \cite{HQ-JP-ZBX:01} proposes the notion of the nonlinear measure of a map to study global asymptotic stability; this notion is closely related to the $\ell_1$ one-sided Lipschitz constant of the map.
-A comprehensive survey on continuous-time NNs is~\cite{HZ-ZW-DL:14}.
+More recently, \cite{EN-JC:21a} studies linear-threshold rate neural dynamics, where activation functions are piecewise-affine; it is shown that the dynamics have a unique equilibrium if and only if the synaptic matrix is a $\mcP$-matrix, a weaker condition than Lyapunov diagonal stability.
+Since checking this condition is NP-hard, more conservative conditions are provided as well.
+Beyond Lyapunov diagonal stability and $\mcP$-matrices, \cite{YF-TGK:96} is the earliest reference on the application of logarithmic norms and contraction-theoretic principles to Hopfield neural networks and provides results on $\ell_p$ logarithmic norms of the Jacobian for networks with smooth activation functions.
+Alternatively, \cite{SA:02} proposes a quasi-dominance condition on the synaptic matrix (in lieu of Lyapunov diagonal stability).
+Finally, similar to non-Euclidean contraction, \cite{HQ-JP-ZBX:01} proposes the notion of the nonlinear measure of a map to study global asymptotic stability; this notion is closely related to the $\ell_1$ one-sided Lipschitz constant of the Hopfield neural network vector field.
+A comprehensive survey on stability criteria for continuous-time NNs is available in~\cite{HZ-ZW-DL:14}.

-Recently, the non-Euclidean contraction of monotone Hopfield neural networks is studied in~\cite{SJ-AD-FB:20r}; see also (i) \cite{SC:19} for the interplay between Metzler matrices and non-Euclidean logarithmic norms and (ii) \cite{VC-FB-GR:22g} for the non-Euclidean contractivity of Hopfield neural networks with Hebbian learning.
 The importance of non-Euclidean log norms in contraction theory is highlighted, for example, in~\cite{GR-MDB-EDS:10a,ZA-EDS:14}.
-Also recently, \cite{EN-JC:21a} studies linear-threshold rate neural dynamics, where activation functions are piecewise-affine; it is shown that the dynamics have a unique equilibrium if and only if the synaptic matrix is a $\mcP$-matrix.
-Since checking this condition is NP-hard, more conservative conditions are provided as well.
+In the spirit of these works, the non-Euclidean contractivity of monotone Hopfield neural networks is studied in~\cite{SJ-AD-FB:20r}; see also~\cite{VC-FB-GR:22g} for the non-Euclidean contractivity of Hopfield neural networks undergoing Hebbian learning.

-Finally, Euclidean contractivity of continuous-time NNs has been studied, e.g., see the early reference~\cite{YF-TGK:96}, the related discussion in~\cite{MR-RW-IRM:20}, and the recent work~\cite{LK-ME-JJES:21}.
+Finally, Euclidean contractivity of continuous-time NNs has been studied, e.g., see the early reference~\cite{YF-TGK:96}, the related discussion in~\cite{MR-RW-IRM:20}, and the recent work~\cite{LK-ME-JJES:22}.

 \textbf{Contributions.} This paper contributes fundamental control-theoretic understanding to the study of artificial neural networks in machine learning and neuronal circuits in neuroscience, thereby building a hopefully useful bridge among these three disciplines.